Jagadeesh-Akkinenii/AlgoBullsAssignment/README.md

 In this repository you will be able to see 9 files excluding this file.

+## requirements.txt
+The requirements.txt contains all the necessary packages that can be quickly installed.
+Once the virtual environment has been created and activated which can be done as follows,
+"env\Scripts\activate.bat" this is for windows cmd(Change env with the name of your venv name).
+Now type "pip install - r requirements.tx" in cmd to quickly install all the necessary packages to run these programs.

 The main files are as follows
 1. with_alphavan_api.ipynb
 2. AAPL_postman_collection.ipynb